thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

 ## Istio with Kubernetes Gateway API

-- In this blog have detailed deploying Istio in Kind cluster and configure Kuberenetes Gateway API.
+- In this blog have detailed deploying Istio in Kind cluster and configure Kubernetes Gateway API.

 ### Pre-requisites:
  - Docker desktop installed and running